Stencyl/stencylpedia/chapter-c/glossary.md

 ## Technologies

-#### Box2D

-A free, open-source physics engine, created by Erin Catto, that Stencyl uses to provide physics for games.

 #### Haxe

 A multi-platform language similar to JavaScript and ActionScript that cross-compiles to Flash bytecode, JavaScript and C++.
-This enables exporting to every commercially important platform (Flash, HTML5, Desktop, iOS, Android, Blackberry, Windows Phone) from a single codebase.
+This enables exporting to most commercially important platforms (Flash, HTML5, Windows/Mac/Linux, iOS, Android) from a single codebase.

 #### OpenFL (and Lime)

 A reimplementation of the Flash API within Haxe.
 Effectively, allows a game or an engine to be written in a Flash-like manner and exported to all platforms.
 OpenFL stands for Open Flash Library.

+#### Box2D

+A free, open-source physics engine, created by Erin Catto, that Stencyl uses to provide physics for games.

 #### Objective-C

-A programming language, developed by Apple, used to write software programs that can run on iOS devices, such as the iPhone and iPad.
-In Stencyl 3.0 and beyond, Objective-C can be used in extensions to accomplish further augment games with native functionality.
+A programming language, developed by Apple, used to write software programs that can run on iOS devices (iPhone, iPad, Apple TV).
+In Stencyl 3.0 and beyond, Objective-C can be used in extensions to enhance games with native functionality.